django/django/docs/asgi.rst

 specific application server and provide a common way to write application and middleware code.

-It's a spiritual successor to WSGI, designed not only run in an asychronous fashion via ``asyncio``, but also supporting multiple protocols.
+It's a spiritual successor to WSGI, designed not only run in an asynchronous fashion via ``asyncio``, but also supporting multiple protocols.

 The full ASGI spec can be found at http://asgi.readthedocs.io